unraid/docs/docs/unraid-os/using-unraid-to/customize-your-experience/plugins.md

 1. In the **%%WebGUI|web-gui%%**, go to ***Main → Array Operation***.
 2. Check the **Reboot in safe mode** box.
-3. Click **Reboot** to restart your server directly into Safe Mode—no keyboard or monitor required.
+3. Click **Reboot** to restart your server directly into Safe Mode - no keyboard or monitor required.

   </TabItem>
   <TabItem value="alternative" label="Alternative method">
 1. Restart your Unraid server.
-2. At the boot menu, select “Unraid OS Safe Mode.”
+2. At the boot menu, select **Unraid OS Safe Mode**.
 3. Press Enter to continue.
  </TabItem>
 </Tabs>